facebook/docusaurus/website/docs/using-plugins.md

 ## Multi-instance plugins and plugin ids

-It is possible to use multiple times the same plugin, on the same Docusaurus website.
+All Docusaurus content plugins can support multiple plugin instances.

+The Docs plugin has [additional multi-instance documentation](./guides/docs/docs-multi-instance.mdx)

-In this case, it is required to assign a unique id to each plugin instance.
+It is required to assign a unique id to each plugin instance.

 By default, the plugin id is `default`.
-At most one plugin can omit the id and use this default value.

 ```js {6,13} title="docusaurus.config.js"
 module.exports = {